panates/putil-flattentext/README.md

 [![Dependencies][dependencies-image]][dependencies-url]
 [![DevDependencies][devdependencies-image]][devdependencies-url]

-Simple utility that converts manipulate \t \b \r characters and flattens text
+Simple utility that manipulates \t \b \r characters and converts it to space characters, or ignores them and results single line text.
+Very useful for pretty printing support.

 ## Installation